Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-In 1959, Siemens presented SIMATIC G, the first generation of a "modular system for contactless controls."
-Conventional electromechanical systems had used relays and contactors as switching components.
-The SIMATIC G used transistors, which were small and not vulnerable to mechanical wear.
-So the first uses for the SIMATIC G were primarily in transformer stations and power plants, where especially reliable control elements are essential.
+Siemens registers SIMATIC trademark at German Patent Office and thus launches one of the world’s most successful automation systems.
+At the Paris machine tool fair in 1959, Siemens proudly presents the first generation of a "modular system for contactless controls: SIMATIC G. Conventional electromechanical systems had used relays and contactors as switching components.
+SIMATIC G used transistors, which were small and not vulnerable to mechanical wear.
+So the first uses for SIMATIC G were primarily in transformer stations and power plants, where especially reliable control elements are essential.

 The early 1970s were the start of the era of programmable logic controllers, whose functions were no longer determined by fixed wiring but by software – making programming significantly easier.
 At the same time, computing power soared, enabling SIMATIC to handle not just control functions, but also higher-level tasks.

 This industrial automation system has been improved continuously down to the present day, and its functions have expanded as well.
 While the first SIMATIC systems focused entirely on control technology, the latest SIMATIC generation can handle almost any conceivable task in industrial automation.
 That's why every one of the 30 largest automotive manufactures uses Siemens automation technology for production – thanks to SIMATIC.

 In 1960, Siemens developed the first numerical control (NC) system capable of industrial use in running machine tools.
 Four years later the system was named SINUMERIK.
 It was first tried out on a turret lathe.
 Specialized control versions followed for turning, milling, grinding and nibbling operations.